mbbu/16S_Accreditation/Dada2_report.md

 ### Figure 9.
 PCoA plot for  beta diversity visualization

-There was no obvious clustering pattern observed.
-There is no correlation between inflammation and BV status
+There was clustering observed.
+This is due to a positive correlation between high inflammation and positive BV.

 ![PCoa plot](https://user-images.githubusercontent.com/57720624/113944120-b514c980-980c-11eb-8e85-8eeb3a781169.png)